Parador de Córdoba

 Breakfast is served from 7.30 to 11.00 and dinner from 20.30 to 23.00.

 It may be possible to arrive up to 22.30 and still enjoy a meal.

 In the dining room: "Salmojero" (Smooth tomato cream with ham and eggs), cold almond soup, and "Flamenquin" (Iberian pork escalope filled with ham, egg and peppers, then breaded and fried in olive oil).

-The opening dates for the outdoor swimming pools are yet to be confirmed for 2019 but are expected to be in line with this years date (19 March until 15 October 2018)
+The opening dates for the outdoor swimming pools are from the 19 March until the 15 October 2019.

 Please note the opening and closing dates will depend on the weather and availability of lifeguards.